EXE-to-MSI (and MSI-to-MSI)

 for in-depth details.

-To create an MSI file, create or open a script and simply click the MSI menu item in Scripting Mode - or press F12:
+To create an MSI file, create or open a script and simply click the MSI menu item in the Script Editor - or press F12:

 The wizard to generate the MSI file is very simple and intuitive and includes all launch condition options.